Maine History Begins with Indigenous People

 Purchasing land from the Tiffanys, Jay also made room for camping's first and only llama herd.
 His time is also known for its pioneering and inspired internationalism - beginning our tradition of hosting staff and campers from every continent - and the introduction of many new art forms to the HVC program.

 To set the stage for the next phase of Hidden Valley history, we need to go back in time.
 Though most of the Tasker farm had been sold to the Tiffanys, a "small" (80 acre) piece remained with the Taskers until 1956 when they sold it to then HVC parents Jerome and Irene Cossman.
 The Cossmans converted this piece into their summer estate, building additional buildings, riding areas, and a swimming pool.
 When they retired in the late 80's they moved to "Deer Meadows," as they called it, full time.

 Here Come Meg and Peter

 Meanwhile, Peter and Meg met at nearby Med-O-Lark Camp which they directed from 1979 to '86.
 Married in 1985, the Kassens took over at Hidden Valley when Jay and his wife Karen retired.
 Later, HVC's neighbors the Cossmans decided to move closer to the Maine coast and Meg and Peter purchased the last of the Tasker farm, reuniting it with the rest of Hidden Valley and converting the Cossman's Deer Meadows estate to camper use.

 In addition to shepherding the physical growth of the camp, Peter and Meg have moved the camp community forward, expanding HVC’s commitment to the arts, introduced a host of staff training opportunities, developed and nurtured the camp's teen programs, broadened Hidden Valley's idea of diversity, and deepened the camp’s focus on cabin and community life.
 We also look back, with camp programs and summer conversations educating staff and campers about the indigenous roots on HVC's 350 acres.
 Read our land acknowledgement.

 Jay Stager passed away in 2016 after a career in which he revitalized and/or directed five Maine camps.
-After many years in nearby Lincolnville, Irene Cossman has moved to California.
+After many years in nearby Lincolnville, Irene and Jerome Cossman have passed as well.
 And the Tiffanys' ashes are scattered at the top of Tipi Hill near two Maine white pine trees.
 All of HVC's founders are memorialized in Founders Park, the site of the Tiffanys original cabin, next to camp's office.